tatthien/askgpt/README.md

 No thing special here!
 It's the OpenAI's Chat Completion that supports context.

-The example code is taken from https://github.com/sashabaranov/go-openai with a litle bit tweak in displaying the messages in a beautiful format - thanks to [glamour](https://github.com/charmbracelet/glamour).
+The code is taken from https://github.com/sashabaranov/go-openai examples with a litle bit tweak in displaying the messages in a beautiful format - thanks to [glamour](https://github.com/charmbracelet/glamour).

 ## Prerequisites